m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 The dialog shows Humbug will always create a "conversations" folder, and defaults to creating a "metaphor" folder.
 It has an option to also create a "src" folder for software development if you want it.

+### Humbug Directory Structure

+When you create a new mindspace, Humbug sets up a directory structure like this:

+my-project/              # Your mindspace root folder ├── conversations/       # Where conversation records are stored ├── metaphor/            # Where your .m6r files should be saved │   ├── Hello.m6r        # Example file we'll create later
+│   └── python-rules.m6r # Example include file we'll create later
+└── src/                 # (Optional) For source code files

+Throughout this guide, when we refer to saving files in the "metaphor folder," we mean this specific directory within your mindspace.

 ### A test conversation

 To test your API keys, start a conversation by selecting "New Conversation" from the "File" menu.